No, applications must be mailed or couriered to the Student Awards Office and received by the deadline.

 Yes - If your school has not provided you with your access information to apply to OUAC by December 1 you must follow up with your Admission Bursary Application as early as possible.
 Students who have access to the application are expected to submit it immediately.

-Students are required to submit their official high school transcript (grades 9 through last completed year) as well as their November grades of the current year.
-The November grades may be hand written on official transcript, report card, or on school letterhead and signed by a school official.
+Students are required to submit their official high school transcript (grades 9 through last completed year) as well as a list of ALL your current year courses, and an assessment of your November grades for those courses you are currently studying.
+Current Year courses and November grades may be hand written on official transcript, report card, or on school letterhead - signed by a school official.

 All supporting documentation should be attached directly to your Major Admission Awards Application – not placed in a separate envelope.